hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

              'detector_rot2': -0.004845626736941386,
              'detector_rot3': 5.799041608456517e-08}

-    4. Set the value of the *xray_energy* Parameter.
+    4. Set the value of the *xray_energy* :py:class:`Parameter <pydidas.core.Parameter>`.
 This is a float value, for demonstration purposes, let us set it with a string first.
-This will raise a ``ValueError`` and the Parameter will not be updated.
+This will raise a :py:data:ValueError` and the Parameter will not be updated.

         .. code-block::